Glasteriano/Glasteriano/README.md

 ### - 👀 I’m interested in AI, ML, DL, Big Data focused on financial data
 ### - 🌱 I’m currently learning Python

-### As I'm new at programing this account will show my progress in it, so gonna post every relevant development rather complex or not
+### As I'm new at programing and this account will show my progress in it, so gonna post every relevant development rather complex or not

 ##